kevL/yata/ReadMe.txt

 - Goto loadchanged : Ctrl+n (key Shift to goto previous.
 See Appendix A: note on Load)

+Cells
+- Cut    : Ctrl+x (cuts selected cell(s) if they are in a contiguous block)
-- Copy cell  : Ctrl+c (copies a single cell if only 1 cell is selected)
+- Copy   : Ctrl+c (copies selected cell(s) if they are in a contiguous block)
-- Paste cell : Ctrl+v (pastes a single cell if only 1 cell is selected)
+- Paste  : Ctrl+v (pastes copied cell(s) if only 1 cell is selected; that cell
+                   will be at the top left if pasting a block of cells; pasted cells that don't fit in the table get discarded)

-- ****                       : replaces all selected cells with "****"
+- Delete : Delete (deletes selected cell(s))

-- Lowercase                  : converts all selected cells to lowercase
+- Lowercase : converts selected cell(s) to lowercase
-- Uppercase                  : converts all selected cells to uppercase
+- Uppercase : converts selected cell(s) to uppercase

-- Apply text to selected ... : opens a dialog that replaces all selected cells
+- Apply text ... : opens a dialog that replaces selected cell(s)

+Rows
+- Cut    : Shift+Ctrl+x (cuts selected row and any selected subrow(s))
-- Copy row(s)  : Shift+Ctrl+c (copies a selected row or range of rows)
+- Copy   : Shift+Ctrl+c (copies selected row and any selected subrow(s))
-- Paste row(s) : Shift+Ctrl+v (pastes a copied row or range of copied rows)
+- Paste  : Shift+Ctrl+v (pastes copied row(s))
+- Delete : Shift+Delete (deletes selected row and any selected subrow(s))

-- Create row(s) : F2 (opens a dialog that inserts 1+ rows at a given id with options to use (a) a selected row or (b) the first of any currently copied rows or (c) "****" to fill the fields)
+- Create ... : F2 (opens a dialog that inserts 1+ rows with options to fill the fields. (a) selected row (b) first copied row (c) ****)

-Editcol
+Col
 - create head ...  : creates a col. This clears Undo/Redo, etc. The col will be created at the position of a selected col, shifting the table to the right; press [Esc] to deselect any selected col to create a col at the far right of the table
-- delete head ...  : deletes a selected col. This clears Undo/Redo, etc.
+- delete head ...  : deletes a selected col. This clears Undo/Redo, etc. This operation is disabled if the table has only 1 colhead.
 - relabel head ... : relabels the head of a selected col

 - copy col  : copies the cells of a selected col
 - paste col : pastes copied cells into a selected col

-Goto box (type a row ID and press Enter)
+Goto box (type a row ID and press Enter.
+See also Settings.Cfg "instantgoto")

-Search box (type a string to search for and press Enter or F3.
-Note that Enter
+Search box (type a string to search for and press [Enter] or [F3].
+Note that
-            keeps the searchbox focused while F3 switches focus to the table) Search options dropdown (substring or wholeword)
+            [Enter] keeps the searchbox focused while [F3] switches focus to the table
+Search options dropdown (substring or wholeword)